filecoin-project/motion/README.md

 ## Background

-Motion is a service to propel data onto Filecoin network via a simple easy to use API.
-It aims to create an easy path for independent software vendors to integrate Filecoin as a storage layer.
+The Filecoin REST API is an interface to easily propel data onto the Filecoin network.
+The REST API is implemented here in a service named 'motion'.
+This service aims to create an easy path for independent software vendors to integrate Filecoin as a storage layer.

 ## Install and setup